ragnar-lothbrok/pricing-service/README.md

 - Security
     - Database SSL Mode needs to ne enabled in Stage/Production Environment.
     - Sonar Integration
+    - Access-Control-Allow-Origin needs to be set with actual value wherever application will be deployed.
 - CI/CD
     - Jenkins
     - Unit Test Cases